21it/calculus/README.md

 Our attempts to hack `Stack` failed.
 This library uses some pretty simple tricks which are giving guarantees that value of λ-type can be **created** or **evaluated** only inside the module where λ-type itself was defined.

-## Compromises
+## Known issues

-Lambda types are inferior in performance to classical data types like records or structs.
+1) Lambda types are inferior in performance to classical data types like records or structs.
 In average:

 - λ-type constructors and setters ~ `2` times slower then default constructors and setters for structs
-- λ-type getters ~ `6 - 12` times slower then pattern mathcing on structs (but this is still pretty nice performance)
+- λ-type getters ~ `6 - 12` times slower then pattern matching on structs (but this is still pretty nice performance)

 I have very basic benchmarks for constructors, setters and getters of isomorphic `records`, `structs` and `λ-types`.
 You can run benchmarks with `mix bench` command in terminal.
 Here are results I got on my mac mini: